wes-o/personal-docker-library/README.md

 # personal-docker-library

 A collection of docker-images - that may be instatiated to run separate instructions.
 Create one, or many Docker container(s).
- :sunrise_over_mountains:  -> :balance_scale:  -> :notes:

 ## Description